mediachain/mediachain/rfc/mediachain-rfc-3.md

   r_ids          | Result media ids with scores.

-## Dedupe Endpoints
+## Dedupe Subsystem and Endpoints

-The 1st Generation `Indexer` `Dedupe` subsystem will consume media from the search index, and write duplicates using `ArtefactLinkCell` commands sent to `Transactors`.

-At a later stage, it may consume training data from external resources including `ArtefactLinkCell` commands created by other nodes, and receive linking information from JSON/REST API functions to allow end users to indicate duplicate media.
+Consumes already-ingested media from the `kNN Index`, and writes duplicate links back out to the blockchain.
+This creates a duplicates mapping which can be committed to the blockchain, queried by end users, or used to help end users resolve the best artefact identity of a media work.
+The `Dedupe` subsystem may consume training data from external resources and receive dedupe feedback from end users via the API Endpoints.

 #### Endpoint: `/dupe_lookup`